Consensys/doc.quorum-key-manager/docs/HowTo/Authenticate/TLS.md

 The CA certificate must contain one or more CAs to validate client certificates presented to QKM.

-If a client presents a valid certificate signed by one of the CAs, then the client is considered authenticated.
+If a client presents a valid certificate signed by one of the CAs, then the client is authenticated.

 QKM extracts the following user information from the subject field of the client certificate: